 ‘Investing in technology and analytics expertise to build evidence-based workforce insights will be fundamental to HR winning its strategic voice and credibility.
 HR needs to support businesses to step up, build trust and create environments where people feel valued, safe and included, and where their voices are heard.
 There is an imperative to shape organisations that are agile and responsive, but also productive and innovative, founded on the workplace culture that HR helps to create.’

 One way that technology can help address these needs is by using Social Recognition software.
 A Social Recognition platform can quickly build recognition across an organisation’s workforce.
-It allows individual and teams to reach out to peers, managers – even senior managers.
+It allows individuals and teams to reach out to peers, managers – even senior managers.
 The technology provides real-time metrics, which assists HR to measure engagement levels.
 It also helps to build a workplace culture, linked to a company’s vision and values.
 In turn, each of these builds employee engagement.

 Research has shown that there are two current Human Resource Management concerns: the skills shortage and problems around employee retention.
 Building a culture of appreciation helps to shape an organisation in which everyone feels trusted, valued and recognised.
 Using technology like social recognition can help organisations to address employee recognition and build a strong and safe culture.
 These organisations are able to retain their employees for longer, continually developing employee skill sets so that they reduce any prevailing skill shortages.